Billy Murdoch: Playing career

 In 1878, Murdoch toured England and North America with Australia's first representative cricket team, participating in a famous victory over a Marylebone Cricket Club (MCC) side.
 On the 1880 and 1884 tours of England he led the Australian batting averages.
 In England, he was regarded as a superb captain and enough of a gentleman to be invited to captain Sussex, which he did for several seasons.
 He was widely regarded the finest Australian batsman of his day, being bettered only by the English champion, W. G. Grace.

 Murdoch was more of an off-side player whose drives and cut strokes were regarded as among the best of his day; but his leg-side play was reputedly not so strong, and his ability against good spin bowling was not as impressive as it might be.
 Also, he was believed to be lacking in command against top-class pace bowling on difficult wickets; if conditions, were perfect, however, his batting often followed suit.

 He again visited England in 1890, and although he topped that season's averages, he did not have an opportunity to regain his best form.
 He then settled in England, qualified for Sussex, and captained the county for several seasons.
 Along with former Australian Test teammate John Ferris, he represented his adoptive land against South Africa in Cape Town in March 1892.

-His style of play did not favour him in wet seasons, but he made many good scores over a period of about 15 years.
-Among these may be mentioned 155 for London County against Lancashire in 1903, and in the following year 140 for Gentlemen v Players, though he was then in his forty-ninth year.

 Murdoch's standing as one of the greatest first-class batsmen of his era were strengthened by his statistics; 16,953 runs scored in 391 matches at the average of 26.86 at a time when batting averages were much lower than in modern times.

 Murdoch died in Melbourne, Australia on 18 February 1911; present at the Test match between Australia and South Africa, he was seized with apoplexy during the lunch interval and died later in the afternoon.
 His body was embalmed and brought back to England for burial at Kensal Green Cemetery in London.

 Murdoch's Test captaincy record for Australia was: 16 matches, five wins, seven losses, four draws.